Can I Duplicate Content For Local SEO?

 #7 Embed a Google Map

 Embed a Google Map showing either directions to your business or a service area.
+An embedded map is a great way to differentiate service area or location pages.

 #8 Showcase Reviews - social proof